Defence Forces (Ireland): History

 In September 1946, the Naval Service was established as Ireland's maritime force and as a permanent component of the Defence Forces.

 Ireland became a member of the United Nations in 1955.
 The first contribution to peacekeeping was in 1958 when Army officers were assigned to the United Nations Observation Group in Lebanon (UNOGIL).
-Since 1958 the Defence Forces have had a continuous presence on armed United Nations peacekeeping operations, except between May 1974 to May 1978 (although they did retain overseas unarmed observer missions during this period).
+Since 1958, the Defence Forces have had a continuous presence in armed United Nations peacekeeping operations, except between May 1974 and May 1978 (although they did retain overseas unarmed observer missions during this period).
 The first armed peacekeeping mission was to the Operation des Nations Unies au Congo (ONUC) in 1960.
 During the ONUC mission, a company from the Irish Army were involved in a battle at Jadotville, in which the Irish held out against a larger Katangese force.
-A memorial to Irish personnel who served as United Nations peacekeepers was unveiled in 2009 in the town of Fermoy, recording that there was a total of ninety Irish fatalities while on active service with the UN until that date.
+A memorial to Irish personnel who served as United Nations peacekeepers was unveiled in 2009 in the town of Fermoy, recording that there were a total of ninety Irish fatalities while on active service with the UN until that date.

 During the Troubles, the period of civil conflict centred on Northern Ireland from 1969 to 1998, the Defence Forces deployed to aid the Garda Síochána.
-Troops were deployed for duty to the border areas, new border military posts were established, and in 1973 new permanent border units were established.
+Troops were deployed for duty to the border areas, new border military posts were established, and in 1973, new permanent border units were established.
 In 1969-70, there were proposals considered for a limited military intervention in Northern Ireland to protect the nationalist community, known as Exercise Armageddon, but it was seen to be unworkable and was not adopted by the cabinet.
 Although units were moved to the border region in 1969–70 during the Battle of the Bogside, in order to provide medical support to those wounded in the fighting.
 In 1974, troops were deployed to maximum-security prisons in Portlaoise and Limerick where IRA prisoners were detained.
 Armed troops were deployed in 1976 to all major post offices during a three-month national bank strike.
 In 1978, cash-in-transit escorts were established to protect large cash movements throughout the state, continuing until 2014.
 The Central Bank of Ireland had the Government put in place contingency plans to provide armed Defence Force security for major Irish banks over public order fears if a cash shortage was triggered during the 2008 financial crisis.
 Tasks in military aid to the civil power continue today, but no longer to the same degree or intensity.